-Walkers should note that all huts are closed except for emergency use, with walker numbers capped to 16 people per day.
+Walker numbers are capped to 24 people per day.
 All walkers must carry a good quality 3-4 season tent and complete the Overland Track from north (Cradle Mountain) to south (Lake St Clair), moving on each day.

 Winter walking can be dangerous for inexperienced walkers– please read key Walk Safely messages and use the Walker Safety checklist .
 The registration system is not a safety system.
 Individuals are responsible for their own safety as per the Walk Safely messages.

 Registrations for winter walking can be made on the Overland Track page.